Guidelines for Making Policy Statements

 It is presented below with the existing Society policy that governs subunit activities.
 IV.
 Guidelines for AFS Advocacy Activities Scientific information is a key asset that the Society shares with the public and with people who make or implement natural resource policy.
 When such information is relevant to a proposed action that may harm or benefit an aquatic resource, AFS members have an obligation to make it available to those concerned.

-This section, prepared by the 1993-1995 Task Force on Advocacy, provides guidance to AFS members who propose or take advocacy positions on behalf of the Society or its subunits.
-The guidelines that follow were designed to ensure
+This section, prepared initially by the 1993-1995 Task Force on Advocacy and revised in 2016 to reflect new directions by AFS leaders (Governing Board decisions, August 20, 2016), provides guidance to AFS members who propose or take advocacy positions on behalf of the Society or its subunits.
+The guidelines that follow were designed to ensure that:

-- that the Society's external advocacy will be ethically and professionally sound;
+- the Society’s external advocacy will be ethically and professionally sound;

-- that fisheries-related scientific information will be used appropriately when members address aquatic resource issues; and
+- fisheries-related scientific information will be used appropriately when members address aquatic resource issues; and

 - Advocacy may be simply defined as arguing for a cause, often on behalf of others.
 Arguments may be written or expressed orally, and sometimes they must be developed reasonably quickly.
 Advocacy is on its strongest ground when it is based on a hierarchy of instruments used as official expressions of Society views.

-- The following criteria shall be used to determine whether it is appropriate for the Society to advocate an issue, and they provide a checklist of the steps needed to properly arrive at a position.
-The criteria were developed to ensure, without unnecessary restrictions on advocacy, that a member does not improperly attribute personal views to the Society or one of its subunits.
-Subunits preparing advocacy or position statements should consider the additional criteria outlined in the subsequent section.
+The following criteria shall be used to determine whether it is appropriate for the Society to advocate an issue, and they provide a checklist of the typical steps to arrive at a position.
+The criteria were developed to ensure, without unnecessary restrictions on advocacy, that a member does not improperly attribute personal views to the Society or one of its units.
+Units preparing advocacy or position statements should consider the additional criteria outlined in the subsequent section.